Scouts (10½-14)

 International Scouting

 Its international aspect gives Scouting a special appeal, and many Scouts now travel abroad during their time in the section.
 In 2007, 40,000 Scouts from around the world attended the World Jamboree in the UK, and Scouts regularly participate in international camps and experiences both on home soil and abroad, each of them a unique experience in its own right.
-Members of 1st Holgate have attended the last three Jamborees in the UK, Sweden and Japan.
+Members of 1st Holgate have attended the last five Jamborees in the UK, Sweden, Japan, USA and South Korea.

 Structure